peteratseneca/dps923winter2014/Week_06/README.md

 - no changes were made to the project
 - comments explain what's going on

+**NavBuild**

+Two-level navigation-based app that we built ourselves.

+Features:
+- started with the Single View Application template
+- added the components manually
+- still not a best practice, but it does show you the pieces involved

 **TVS Single**

 Table view, select, single item selection.